 Collaborative Problem Solving

-By Kim Kline, Director of Training and New Church Connections
+By Kim Kline, Director of Ministry Development

 At club, one of our biggest challenges is dealing with difficult behaviors of kids.
 In our last online workshop for leaders, we discussed this topic and presented some strategies for dealing with difficult behavior, including collaborative problem solving.

 The idea behind collaborative problem solving is that “kids do well if they can.”
 In this approach, the adult invites the kid to take ownership of forming a solution.
 This may not always be possible in the context of your club, but whenever you can pull a student aside to have a conversation like this, it is highly beneficial in helping students to take ownership of their behavior and work towards improvement in a relationally focused way.

 Here are three steps to implementing this strategy:

 Listen and ask questions to try and pinpoint some of the underlying issues for the misbehavior.
 Before jumping to solve the problem, ask questions that can help you understand what’s driving the child’s actions.

 - “What don’t you like about this activity?”